Mark Mahoney tattoo artist

 Mark Douglas Patrick Mahoney was born in 1957 in Boston, Massachusetts, to an Irish Catholic family.
 He has been tattooing professionally since 1977, which gives him nearly five decades in the craft.
-He owns and operates the Shamrock Social Club on Sunset Boulevard in West Hollywood — one of the most famous tattoo studios in the world — and he is widely described as a founding father of the black-and-grey single-needle style that now dominates fine-line tattooing internationally.
-He has tattooed David Beckham, Lady Gaga, Angelina Jolie, Johnny Depp, Lana Del Rey, Rihanna, Brad Pitt, Tupac Shakur, and the Notorious B.I.G., among thousands of other clients both famous and not.
+He owns and operates the Shamrock Social Club on Sunset Boulevard in West Hollywood — one of the most famous tattoo studios in the world —and is widely regarded as a founding father of the black-and-grey single-needle style that now dominates fine-line tattooing internationally.
+He has tattooed David Beckham, Lady Gaga, Angelina Jolie, Johnny Depp, Lana Del Rey, Rihanna, Brad Pitt, Tupac Shakur, and the Notorious B.I.G., among thousands of other clients, both famous and not.

 These facts establish the public figure.
 What makes Mahoney significant to the history of tattooing is a specific contribution: he took the Chicano single-needle black-and-grey technique — developed in the California prison system and refined in the professional shops of East Los Angeles — and carried it from the barrio to Hollywood.
-He learned the technique from the people who created it, mastered it, and over the course of three decades built a practice that made the style visible to a clientele and a public that would never have encountered it otherwise.
+He learned the technique from its creators, mastered it, and, over the course of three decades, built a practice that made the style visible to a clientele and a public that would otherwise never have encountered it.
 The generation of fine-line artists working today — including Dr. Woo, who apprenticed under Mahoney for ten years — descends from a lineage that runs directly through the Shamrock Social Club.

 Instagram: @markmahoney_ssc